mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 - After the scale up operation has completed, continue watching the autoscale events, and then after the cool period has passed (5 more minutes), the "Autoscale scale down" operation will appear in the list of autoscale events, and the number of instances will decrease to one again.

-To lear more about autoscaling, check the [Autoscale best practises](https://docs.microsoft.com/azure/azure-monitor/platform/autoscale-best-practices)
+To learn more about autoscaling, check the [Autoscale best practises](https://docs.microsoft.com/azure/azure-monitor/platform/autoscale-best-practices)